nikeedev/nikeedev/README.md

 - V (used a lot)
 - C# (kinda used...)

-My favourite code editor and IDE are Visual Studio Code and Visual Studio.
+My favourite code editor and IDE are Visual Studio Code, neovim and as IDE I use Visual Studio.
 Both do a seamlessly good job

 `:]`